I. Treasures by Aleksandr Solzhenitsyn:

 2. John Adams by David McCullough.
 2001.
 This biography restored John Adams to the pedestal where he belonged as one of the giants of our Founding Fathers.

-3. Alexander Hamilton, A Life by Willard Sterne Randall.
+4. Alexander Hamilton, A Life by Willard Sterne Randall.
 2003.
-This is the best biography I have read on Alexander Hamilton and an absolutely must read.
+This book and Ron Chernow’s (which follows) are the two best biographies I have read on Alexander Hamilton in recent years and both are absolutely must read tomes.

-8. American Sphinx — The Character of Thomas Jefferson by Joseph Ellis.
+13. American Sphinx: The Character of Thomas Jefferson by Joseph Ellis.
 1997.

-11. Fallen Founder — The Life of Aaron Burr by Nancy Isenberg.
+16. Fallen Founder: The Life of Aaron Burr by Nancy Isenberg.
 2007.
-In this book, Ms. Isenberg, in a great leap of faith and with significant scholarship, attempts but fails to restore Burr's historic reputation as an American revolutionary icon and Founding Father.
-She succeeds in revealing other aspects of Aaron Burr's private life and personality that many of us suspected but could not quite pinpoint.
+In this book, Ms. Isenberg, in a great leap of faith and with significant scholarship, attempts but fails to restore Burr’s historic reputation as an American revolutionary icon and Founding Father.
+She succeeds in revealing other aspects of Aaron Burr’s private life and personality that many of us suspected but could not quite pinpoint.
 Hamilton and the other American Founders had good reason to mistrust this man.

-14. Casey — The Lives and Secrets of William J. Casey: From the OSS to the CIA by Joseph E. Persico.
+18. Casey: The Lives and Secrets of William J. Casey, From the OSS to the CIA by Joseph E. Persico.
 1990.
-This tome is an excellent biography of William J. Casey, President Ronald Reagan's CIA Director (1981-1986) during one of the "hottest" periods of the Cold War.
+This tome is an excellent biography of William J. Casey, President Ronald Reagan’s CIA Director (1981-1986) during one of the “hottest” periods of the Cold War.
 The life of Casey is a story against all odds, and to understand the story of this man who was so dedicated, the book must be read with the avidity it deserves.
-The son of Irish-Catholic immigrants, Casey was a man for all seasons, lawyer, author, capitalist, and director of secret intelligence during World War II (OSS), to "king-maker" in the Republican establishment, to finally Director of the CIA.
+The son of Irish-Catholic immigrants, Casey was a man for all seasons, lawyer, author, capitalist, and director of secret intelligence during World War II (OSS), to “king-maker” in the Republican establishment, to finally Director of the CIA.

 The cover of the book says, “Persico portrays a man at once complex and simple: a devout Catholic…an ideological warrior always at the ready with a crowbar or a legal brief; a deeply intelligent, yet oddly naive American patriot.”
 I mostly agree.
 This biography is highly recommended.

-15. Gentleman Spy — The Life of Allen Dulles by Peter Grose.
+19. Gentleman Spy: The Life of Allen Dulles by Peter Grose.
 1994.
-This is a fascinating biography of one of the founding members, most influential, as well as one of the longest serving CIA Directors in the agency's history (1953-1961).
+This is a fascinating biography of one of the founding members, most influential, as well as one of the longest serving CIA Directors in the agency’s history (1953-1961).
 Along with his brother, John Foster Dulles, who also served as Secretary of State under President Dwight D. Eisenhower, the Dulles brothers dominated the intelligence and foreign policy arenas in American politics.
 This biography is highly recommended.

 Moreover, I had read reviews of this book at the time of publication and I remember the accolades even years later, so I immersed myself in this book, which turned out to be another spellbinding adventure that I could not put down.
 Epstein had uncovered information that Armand Hammer thought would remain deeply buried and unrecoverable.
 From his childhood until his death, every fact on this man’s life had been unearthed by the investigative journalism of this incredible author!